pinobatch/pently/docs/pentlyas.md

 `volume` must be longer than one step because the last step belongs to sustain, not attack.)
 To select a channel for the attack track, use `attack on pulse1`, `attack on pulse2`, or `attack on triangle`.
 (There is no channel called `titan`.)
-It's not recommended to try to use attack on the same channel as your drums.
+It's not recommended to use attack on the same channel as the sound effects that make up drums.

 The loop point is set with the **`segno`** (sen-yoh) command.
 A song ends with the **`fine`** (fee-neh) command, which stops playback, or